On the Instability of Fractional Reserve Banking: Money and Unsecured Credit

 \section{Money and Unsecured Credit}

 Consider an alternative payment instrument in the DM - unsecured credit.
 The buyer can pay for DM goods using unsecured credit that will be redeemed to the seller in the following CM and she can borrow up to her debt limit, $\bar{b}_t$.
 For simplicity, I assume that the buyer makes a TIOLI offer to the seller in the DM, which means the buyer maximizes her surplus subject to the seller’s participation constraint.
 The DM cost function is $c(q)=q$.
-Suppose the buyer has issued $b_t$ units of unsecured debt in the previous DM.
+Suppose the buyer has issued $b_t$ units of unsecured debt in the previous DM (or, if $b_t<0$, the seller has extended unsecured loans to the buyer from the previous DM).
 The CM value function is

 which is the same as before except that the agent needs to pay or collect the debt.
 The agent's FM problem is identical to the previous section.
-Then, the seller's DM value function is
+Then, $1-\sigma$ fraction of agents will deposit $\hat{m}_{t+1}$, and $\sigma$ fraction of agents will borrow loan from the bank.
+The DM value function is